Anticipating Your Needs, Exceeding Your Expectations

 An insurance trust is irrevocable, which generally means you cannot make changes to it.
 However, under the Uniform Trust Code (UTC) and decanting provisions in some states, you may be able to make some changes.
 Still, you should read the trust document carefully before you sign it.

 16. When should I set up an insurance trust?

 You can set up one at any time, but because the trust is irrevocable many people wait until they are in their 50s or 60s.
 By then, family relationships have usually settled.
 Just don’t wait too long; you could become uninsurable.
 And remember, if you transfer existing policies to the trust, you must live three years after the transfer for it to be valid.

 17. Should I seek professional assistance?

 Yes.
-If you think an irrevocable insurance trust would be of value to you and your family, talk with an insurance professional, estate planning attorney, corporate trustee, or CPA who has experience with these trusts.
+If you think an irrevocable insurance trust would be of value to you and your family, talk with your planning team or an insurance professional, estate planning attorney, corporate trustee, or CPA who has experience with these trusts.

 18. Benefits of a Life Insurance Trust

-• Provides immediate cash to pay estate taxes and other expenses after death.
+- Provides immediate cash to pay estate taxes and other expenses after the death

-• Can provide income to spouse without insurance proceeds being included in spouse's estate.
+- Can provide income to the spouse without insurance proceeds being included in spouse’s estate

-• Prevents court from controlling insurance proceeds if beneficiary is incapacitated.
+- Prevents court from controlling insurance proceeds if the beneficiary is incapacitated